AyoCodess/V1-Personal-Coding-Blog-11ty/src/blog/2021-08-5-CS50-Low-level-Vs-High-level-Languages-&-What-is-Big-O-Lecture-1-2-&-3-Review-day-195.md

 <p>Building powerful applications that manage and process huge data sets are pretty challenging to do without a good understanding of knowing when and how to implement the right algorithms and data structures.
 As a web developer, I can't neglect this part of programming if I genuinely want to write efficient and scalable code. </p>

-<p>David talked about 'the big-O nation', and its importance in describing the worst-case length of time an algorithm will take to finish (aka time complexity), along with explaining omega and theta notations.
+<p>David talked about 'the big-O nation', and its importance in describing the worst-case length of time an algorithm will take to finish a task (aka time complexity), along with explaining omega and theta notations.
 Omega deals with the best case, and theta is used if the best and worst cases are the same in terms of time complexity.  </p>

 <p>There is much more to Big O, like considering space complexity, but that's the basics.
-If you would like to learn more about Big 0 notation, click here.
+If you would like to learn more about Big 0 notation, <a href="https://www.educative.io/edpresso/what-is-big-o-notation" class="blog-link">click here</a>.
 It's an important and fun topic that will make you a better problem solver for sure.
-It's already changed how I think about problem-solving completely.
-I can't go back to the way I used to think. </p>
+It's already changed how I think about problem-solving completely as I find it incredibly difficult to go back to the way I used to think, not that I would want too anyway. </p>

 <p>Overall It was a cool introduction, and I can't wait to start implementing these algorithms for myself in a few weeks!</p>